andreamad8/FSB/README.md

 In the ```runners``` folder, we provide a rudimental runner to run all the experiments and reproduce the results in the paper.

 ## Few-Shot Bot
 There are two FSB modes: 1) controlled style generation (FSB-CG) and 2) full-model.
-Currently, we support the controlled style generation model.

 ### FSB-CG
 Check the ```FSB-CG.ipynb``` to try to interact with FSB in your local machine, or try directly in colab at